Learning Activity: Biogas System Diagram

 Use the 'Add Media' button at the top of the entry box to locate, upload and insert your diagram within your blog post.
 Include your comments to #4 above as a part of this blog post.
 (BE SURE to use the thumbnails option to make your image no larger than 500 pixels wide in your post so that viewers can see your entire diagram within your post.)

-The Module Category:
+Select the Module Category: M02